Updated April 2026

 Public liability

-Cover for accidental injury or property damage to third parties at the wedding event, sometimes required by venue hire agreements.
+Cover for accidental injury or property damage to third parties at the wedding event.
+Often required by Australian venue hire agreements.

 Irrecoverable costs

-Deposits or payments that cannot be recovered from suppliers after a cancellation, forming the basis of most cancellation claims.
+Deposits or payments that cannot be recovered from suppliers after a cancellation.
+These form the basis of most cancellation claims.

 Adverse weather

 Severe weather conditions that make it unsafe or impossible to hold the wedding as planned.
-Policies define specific thresholds.
+Each policy defines specific thresholds.

 Communicable disease exclusion

-A policy clause excluding claims arising from pandemics, epidemics or communicable diseases, commonly added after COVID-19.
+A policy clause that excludes claims arising from pandemics, epidemics or communicable diseases.
+Added by most insurers following COVID-19.

 Re-staging cover